knobsdao/apertus/README.md

 In 2019’s Global Talent Competitiveness Index, a report that evaluates the ability to enable, attract, grow, and retain talent, as well as form vocational, technical, and global knowledge skills, Latin, Central America and the Caribbean, is one of the three regions that don’t have countries ranking in the highest quartile of the index (i.e. top 30), being our top three countries, Chile (32nd), Costa Rica (34th) and Uruguay (46th).
 If we see it from the perspective of cities, Buenos Aires is the highest ranked at #77, falling from #35 last year.

+###### Venezuela & LATAM
-**Venezuela & LATAM:** There's a need to generate better understanding about blockchain and cryptocurrency potential amongst the general public.
+There's a need to generate better understanding about blockchain and cryptocurrency potential amongst the general public.
 Expose them to practical blockchain use and success cases, and hands-on experiences, that could impact their everyday lives, as well as demystifying cryptocurrencies usage, from just a means of financial speculation to another tool to make value exchange easier.
 To foster new opportunities for technical profiles to be exposed and trained in these technologies.
 There is a strong need to strengthen LATAM’s talent pipeline, not only regarding blockchain technology, but on other exponential/frontier technologies, and to promote the offer of quality education in these areas.
 Facilitating cross-sector partnerships, both local and global.

 **Research**